 Building on the ICRE 2018 theme, the Scholarly Conversations Program will allow participants to engage in discussions on this topic over dinner, led by a panel of international leaders in Medical Education.
 In a highly interactive format, participants will explore together what key actionable elements how to improve clinical learning environments that are practical and feasible.

 Clinician Educators responsible for curriculum design in postgraduate medical training often grapple with how best to teach leadership.
 Many leadership behaviours can readily be identified and often manifest during residency.
 However, the question of how to foster the development of leadership skills remains a thorny one.
 This derives partly from varying definitions of “leadership” and partly from the variable opportunities to exercise leadership during residency training.
-ICRE 2017 in Quebec City, QC will provide a forum for exploring “Leadership and Change in Residency Training”.
+ICRE 2018 in Halifax, Canada will provide a forum for exploring “Leadership and Change in Residency Training”.
 Building on this theme the Clinician Educator Program will allow participants to engage in scholarly discussion over dinner, led by a panel of international leaders in Medical Education.
 In a highly interactive format, participants will explore together how to develop leadership curricula that are practical and feasible.

-On Friday, October 20, the three KeyLIME (Key Literature in Medical Education) co-hosts (Drs.
+On Friday, October 19, the three KeyLIME (Key Literature in Medical Education) co-hosts (Drs.
 Jason Frank, Linda Snell and Jonathan Sherbino) will discuss the key points of the medical education articles they’ve selected for this live session.
 Articles that are important, innovative, or that will impact your educational practice will be discussed.
 The co-hosts will welcome a yet to be announced guest host for this special live event – audience participation and questions are encouraged!

 For questions, please contact the KeyLIME Secretariat at email@example.com.